exercism/csharp-test-runner/README.md

 # Exercism C# test runner

-This repository contains the C# test runner, which is an implementation of the [test runner interface][test-runner-interface] that is shared across tracks.
 A test runner automatically verifies if a submission passes all the tests.

+This repository contains the C# test runner, which implements the [test runner interface][test-runner-interface].

 ## Running the tests